uc-berkeley-w215/summer2020/prior-exams/su20-midterm.md

 > (c) 6 groups: 5 treatments + 1 control  (4 points for 6, 2 points if missing the control)

+>> In the first grading pass, only about half of students got credit for identifying dependent variables and fewer for independent.
+We'd thought these terms were defined well enough in the materials and online.

+>> To take off points for not having the control, we hsould have asked about "which work, and which work best".
+We should allow 5 or 6 for treatment groups, possibly with a bonus 1-2 points for those who brought up a control group.

 -----------------------------

 # Section 2: Readings  *(9 questions, 52 points)*